Shed 10 Pounds of Fat for Spring

 Spring is just around the corner, and if you have been working out hard you should be trimming down, toning up, and nearing your goal weight.
-That should mean you have just a little left of your "winter layer" and are looking to shed that last ten pounds of stubborn fat.
+That means you have just a little left of your "winter layer" and are looking to shed that last ten pounds of stubborn fat.

 The problem is, after months of workouts and watching your diet, you have probably hit a wall: your body is slowing down its fat loss and adapting to your workouts.
 That doesn't mean its time give up, instead its time to change it up.